 A few weeks ago I created a Twitter thread of some playlists that I had created to help pass the quarantine time.
 The playlists include the previous two editions of this newsletter, my epic 90s alternative and grunge playlist, my all-female vocalist playlist, as well as a playlist of my favorite songs one each for 2018, 2019 and a 2020 playlist that is still obviously a work in progress.

-I’m trying something a little new this month’s newsletter format, please let me know what you think!
+I'm trying something a little new in this month's newsletter format, please let me know what you think!

 Stay safe, stay home, lose yourself in music, and wash your damn hands.